-- 1. An accessible copy of the regulatory text of this standard or explanation of its contents. - 2.
-A general explanation of the epidemiology and symptoms of bloodborne diseases. - 3.
-An explanation of the mode of transmission of bloodborne pathogens. - 4.
-An explanation of the employer's exposure control plan and the means by which the employee can obtain a copy of the written plan. - 5.
-An explanation of the appropriate methods for recognizing tasks and other activities that may involve exposure to blood and OPIM. - 6.
-An explanation of the use and limitations of methods that will prevent or reduce exposure including appropriate engineering controls, work practices, and personal protective equipment. - 7.
-Information on the types, proper use, location, removal, handling, decontamination and disposal of personal protective equipment. - 8.
-An explanation of the basis for selection of personal protective equipment. - 9.
-Information on the Hepatitis B vaccine, including information on its efficacy, safety, method of administration, the benefits of being vaccinated, and that the vaccine and vaccination will be offered free of charge. - 10.
-Information and appropriate actions to take and persons to contact in an emergency involving blood or OPIM. - 11.
-An explanation of the procedure to follow if an exposure incident occurs, including the method of reporting the incident and the medical follow-up that will be made available. - 12.
-Information on the post-exposure evaluation and follow-up that the employer is required to provide for the employee exposure incident. - 13.
-An explanation of the signs and labels and/or color-coding required. - 14.
-An opportunity for interactive questions and answers with the person conducting the training session.
+- An accessible copy of the regulatory text of this standard or explanation of its contents. - A general explanation of the epidemiology and symptoms of bloodborne diseases. - An explanation of the mode of transmission of bloodborne pathogens. - An explanation of the employer's exposure control plan and the means by which the employee can obtain a copy of the written plan. - An explanation of the appropriate methods for recognizing tasks and other activities that may involve exposure to blood and OPIM. - An explanation of the use and limitations of methods that will prevent or reduce exposure including appropriate various methods of exposure control, including: Universal, Standard, and Transmission-based Precautions, Administrative, Engineering, and Work Practice Controls, Personal Protective Equipment, and housekeeping. - Information on the types, proper use, location, removal, handling, decontamination and disposal of personal protective equipment.
+Note: Additional training may be provided by each department based on industry standards. - An explanation of the basis for selection of personal protective equipment. - Information on the Hepatitis B vaccine, including information on its efficacy, safety, method of administration, the benefits of being vaccinated, and that the vaccine and vaccination will be offered free of charge. - Information and appropriate actions to take and persons to contact in an emergency involving blood or OPIM. - An explanation of the procedure to follow if an exposure incident occurs, including the method of reporting the incident and the medical follow-up that will be made available. - Information on the post-exposure evaluation and follow-up that the employer isrequired to provide for the employee exposure incident. - An explanation of the signs and labels and/or color-coding required. - An opportunity for interactive questions and answers with the person conducting the training session.